#Youth4Disarmament launches Pitching Peace Youth Music Challenge

 Strengthening Partnerships for Disarmament.

 The Pitching Peace Youth Music Challenge has been inspired by the uniting and healing power of music that can support efforts for Securing Our Common Future.

 Submissions will be judged on musical technique, creativity, innovation, theme, performance, and overall impression.
 Entries must be original and will be judged in the following age categories; 13-18 (middle & high school), 19 to 24 years (college & graduate school) and 25 to 29 years (early career professionals).
 A panel of distinguished judges will select three winners from each group.

 Winners will receive a token grant, ranging from $500 (first-place), $250 (second-place) and $100 (third-place), and will be invited to perform at a special congratulatory event during the seventy-seventh session of the United Nations General Assembly First Committee.

 Submissions can be from any genre of music and can be performed in all languages.
 Entrants are encouraged to perform in their native language and should provide a transcript if lyrics are used.

-The challenge will close for submissions on 12 August 2022, International Youth Day, and the winners will be announced on 21 September 2022, International Day of Peace.
+The challenge will close for submissions on 12 August 2022, International Youth Day, and the winners will be announced at a special, congratulatory event during the discussions of the First Committee.